dreamcatcher-tech/network/Inbox/2023-05-16 0906 Difference between Buyers and Funders.md

 	Some listings in the App Store do not exist yet - these are Forward Apps - and so they If you purchase thru the Dreamcatcher, your record is immutable, you will receive a Buyer NFT, which will be attributed to in some small way by the decentralized attribution algorithm, which attributes to all contributions.

+How does this all relate to using views to request things ?

+How can participants benefit from iteration on all the Request